dwhinham/mt32-pi/README.md

 - Tested on Raspberry Pi 4 Model B and Raspberry Pi 3 Model A+, B, and B+.
   * Pi 2 works, but only with concessions on playback quality.
-  * Pi 0 and 1 are unfortunately too slow, even with an overclock.
+  * Pi Zero and 1 are unfortunately too slow (even with an overclock) and unsupported.
 - PWM headphone jack audio.
   * Quality is known to be poor (aliasing/distortion on quieter sounds).
   * It is not currently known whether this can be improved or not.
 - [I²S Hi-Fi DAC support][I²S Hi-Fi DACs].
   * This is the recommended audio output method for the best quality audio.
-- MIDI input via [USB][USB MIDI interfaces] or [GPIO][GPIO MIDI interface] MIDI interfaces.
+- MIDI input via [USB][USB MIDI interfaces], [GPIO][GPIO MIDI interface] MIDI interfaces, or the [serial port].
 - [Configuration file] for selecting hardware options and fine tuning.
 - [LCD status screen support][LCD and OLED displays] (for MT-32 SysEx messages and status information).
 - Simple [physical control surface][control surface] using buttons and rotary encoder.
 - [MiSTer FPGA integration via user port][MiSTer FPGA user port connection].
 - Network MIDI support via [macOS native network MIDI][macOS network MIDI], [rtpMIDI] on Windows, or [rtpmidid] on Linux.
 - FTP access to files and auto-update is _planned_.
+- A user interface with menu system is _planned_.
+- More advanced MIDI routing is _planned_.

 ## ✨ Quick-start guide